Texas A&M vs. Wake Forest Gator Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Wake Forest Stats and Trends

-- Wake Forest is 6-6 against the spread and 10-3 overall in games when it puts up more than 15.9 points.
+- When Wake Forest records more than 15.9 points, it is 6-6 against the spread and 10-3 overall.

-- This year the Demon Deacons have turned the ball over 20 times, five more than the Aggies' takeaways (15).
+- The Demon Deacons have turned the ball over five more times (20 total) than the Aggies have forced a turnover (15) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.